ckattner/date_holidays-reader/README.md

 $ yarn upgrade
 ```

-Verify from the Yarn output that date-holidays updated.
+Verify from the Yarn output that date-holidays was updated.

 2. Recompile the node-bin binaries: